Learn 10 research-backed habits for a healthy lifestyle, improving your diet, sleep, fitness, and mental well-being.

 - Research Point 3: A study published by Frontiers in Physiology showed that athletes who stayed hydrated during intense physical activity had better endurance and performance than those who were slightly dehydrated.

 User Experience: Many people who increase their water intake report immediate benefits such as clearer skin, better digestion, and reduced headaches.
+Those suffering from brain fog or low focus often discover dehydration is a key root cause affecting their mental clarity.
 Some users note that carrying a water bottle throughout the day is a simple habit that keeps them mindful of staying hydrated.
-One individual shared that they avoided afternoon slumps by replacing sugary drinks with water, leading to better focus and reduced cravings.
+Proper hydration also supports tissue function and protects your body's natural insulation system, especially during hot or physically demanding days.

 6. Limit Screen Time and Set Digital Boundaries